 What this news tells us about the future

-For two full years, the federal funds rate was set at 0% to help the economy through the COVID-19 pandemic.
+As a refresher, for two full years, the federal funds rate was set at 0% to help the economy through the pandemic.
 But then inflation spiked — and stayed elevated.
 Plus, the job market was still abnormally hot.
-So over the past year, they’ve bumped rates up to 5.5% — at record speeds.
-Finally, inflation has been slowly cooling off, although progress has been hindered by the rise in gas prices.
-Job growth is still strong but showing signs of a slowdown.
+So they raised rates at record speeds, and over the past year, left them up to the range of 5.25–5.5%.

 The bottom line on interest rates

 TL;DR: Rates go down: borrowing good, saving bad (or less attractive, anyway — saving is never bad).
 Rates go up: saving good, borrowing … not so much.
-With inflation being what it is, this rate increase could help cool things off.
+However, most consumers won’t see an immediate impact from this aggressive rate cut on their finances.
+Financial institutions are a lot slower to cut rates than the Fed.
 But as always, it’s impossible to know for sure what will happen next.

-That’s why, at the end of the day, our advice is (always) this: Stay the course, keep investing, and build that strong financial wellness practice.
+That’s why, at the end of the day, our advice is (always) this: Stay the course, keep investing, and build a strong financial plan.